Many people complain about the adverse effects of facial serums. But most of them don’t choose the right facial serum according to their skin type.

 Sunil Kumar is a passionate blogger in Beauty & Cosmetic Industry.
 After graduation from the technical field, he started sharing his knowledge (cosmetic products related) on social media and started a blog.

-The aim of Sunil Kumar is to provide transparent views of cosmetic products to its users.
+The aim of Sunil Kumar is to provide transparent views of cosmetic products to their users.